amithkk/bp-solver/README.md

 ![](img/viz.png)

-To visualize your packing process , go to [binpack-viewer.amith.ml](https://binpack-viewer.amith.ml/) and drag and drop the generated `viz.json` file
+To visualize your packing process, go to [binpack-viewer.amith.ml](https://binpack-viewer.amith.ml/) and drag and drop the generated `viz.json` file

 ## Example Output